cristiano-belloni/KievII/README.md

 KievII
 ------

-KiewII is a Javascript library to build audio apps for the Web.
+KievII is a Javascript library to build audio apps for the Web.
 For now, KievII implements some GUI element (ie labels, knobs, multiknobs, multi-band displays) and uses HTML5 canvas to draw them (but you can extend it to use whatever you want).

 Graphic elements chaining is supported in a seminal way (i.e. one element can change the value of one or more elements).

 Audio is work in progress.
-For now, KiewII aims to be compatible with Mozilla Audio API and to provide some audio algorithm (for example, pitchshifting) on top of [dsp.js][dsp.js_address]
+For now, KievII aims to be compatible with Mozilla Audio API + audiodata.js and to provide some audio algorithm (for example, pitchshifting) on top of [dsp.js][dsp.js_address]

 Look at a working demo (very early demo - ONLY GUI) [here][demoaddress]